sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

-- This takes inspiration from sigstore, and defines a tag syntax for looking up manifests that refer to another
+- We considered what sigstore/cosign did, defining a tag syntax for looking up manifests that refer to another
 - The tag is formatted with the digest of the extended image
-- Pulling tag returns an index of manifests that can be managed by clients without any change to the registry
+- In our case, the tag returns an index of manifests that can be managed by clients without any change to the registry
 - Each manifest entry in the Index contains annotations for client side filtering

 ---